tjacobs131/Teenus-Club/Analysis/srs.md

 3.2.1.1 Introduction/Purpose of Feature
 3.2.1.2 Stimulus/Response Sequence
 3.2.1.3 Associated Functional Requirements
+---

-3.2.2 System Feature 2 (View Match)
+### 3.2.2 System Feature 2 (View Match)
-3.2.2.1 Introduction/Purpose of Feature
+### 3.2.2.1 Introduction/Purpose of Feature

+It enables a user to look at the data(The score, The rounds and Player name and club) for a match that has taken place.

-3.2.2.2 Stimulus/Response Sequence
+### 3.2.2.2 Stimulus/Response Sequence

-3.2.2.3 Associated Functional Requirements
+### 3.2.2.3 Associated Functional Requirements
+---
 ### 3.2.3 System Feature 3 (Initiate Match)
 #### 3.2.3.1 Introduction/Purpose of Feature
 This feature is a key feature of this software.
 With this feature, a new match instance shall be created and made available for now or later use.